websanova/vue-upload/README.md

 For keeping track of the total files in the current upload set.

 * It's important to note that once all uploads complete it will be reset to 0.
-* This primarily used to keep track of current upload progress.
+* This primarily used to keep track of current upload progress percentage.
 * If there are still items in queue or in progress and more files are added this will increment.

 **percentComplete**